khaledwaleedsamir/IoT-Device-Communication/README.md

 - Communication is handled using:
   - **TCP sockets** (for unicast communication).
   - **UDP sockets** (for unicast and multicast communication).
+  - The sockets implementation is based on UNIX sockets.
 - **Yocto** is used to build the **custom Linux image** for both QEMU clients and the Raspberry Pi.